waldo-vision/waldo/apps/web/README.md

 vim apps/web/.env
 ```

 Then configure the variables in this file.
-There are a few sections to note.

 #### Discord